MicrosoftDocs/win32-pr.it-it/desktop-src/CIMWin32Prov/cim-wmi-provider.md

 ---
 # <a name="cim-wmi-provider"></a>CIM WMI Provider

-Queste classi WMI vengono dichiarate in CimWin32.mof.
+Queste classi WMI sono dichiarate in CimWin32.mof.

 ## <a name="in-this-section"></a>Contenuto della sezione